angristan/awesome-stars/README.md

 - [en.javascript.info](https://github.com/javascript-tutorial/en.javascript.info) - Modern JavaScript Tutorial
 - [nano-docs](https://github.com/nanocurrency/nano-docs) - Documentation for the Nano protocol
+- [tinypilot](https://github.com/mtlynch/tinypilot) - Use your Raspberry Pi as a browser-based KVM.
 - [niu-ending](https://github.com/Miaourt/niu-ending) - End of niu.moe - the credit animation
 - [terminalcheatsheet](https://github.com/devadvance/terminalcheatsheet) - All the knowledge you need to get up and running on terminals across operating systems.
 If you are contributing to open issue on this repo, please ask to be assigned to the issue so people know you are working on it.
 - [huxpro.github.io](https://github.com/Huxpro/huxpro.github.io) - My Blog / Jekyll Themes / PWA